-Moriah Gendelman, MPH, is a research associate at the de Beaumont Foundation.
+Moriah Gendelman, MPH, is a senior research associate at the de Beaumont Foundation.
 Her focus is on the Public Health Workforce Interests and Needs Survey (PH WINS), the only nationally representative survey of the state and local government workforce.

 Before coming to the Foundation, Moriah served as a research associate on the PHRASES (Public Health Reaching Across Sectors) project, a partnership between the Foundation and the Aspen Institute.
 There she designed and managed the PHRASES Fellows, a program aimed at training public health professionals in framing and communicating the value of public health in a way that resonates with decision-makers in other sectors.